magento/devdocs/guides/v2.0/config-guide/prod/prod_file-sys-perms.md

 {% collapsible Click to show/hide content %}
 If you use your own server (including a hosting provider's private server setup), there are two users:

-*	The web server user, which runs the Magento Admin (including Component Manager and System Upgrade).
+*	The web server user, which runs the Magento Admin (including the Setup Wizard) and storefront.

 	Linux systems typically do not provide a shell for this user; you cannot log in to the Magento server as, or switch to, the web server user.
 *	The command-line user, which you log in to your Magento server as or switch to.